 Data can be classified as structured, semi-structured or unstructured – but what bearing do these classifications have on a company’s data-handling strategy?
 The short answer is that it is becoming more important in our rapidly changing IT world to be aware of different data forms and how (or if) you need to manage them.

 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

 Structured data is data that has been split into small, discrete units.
 Each piece of data concerns one thing (to use a good Anglo-Saxon catchall word), for example, the last name of a customer.
 Structured data is typically stored in tables.
 Continuing with our example, one column of data would list the last names of all customers, and each row would pertain to one customer.
 These tables, in turn, are typically stored in a relational database.

 In very many cases, we find that data in the real world is not structured quite as neatly as this.
 But we impose the database structure upon it for the simple reason that doing so makes the data easy to retrieve and query.
 In practice, this works well for managing most business data; stock control, finance, human resources and other corporate systems all submit fairly readily to an imposed data structure.

 The problem is that some data is not amenable to rigorous structuring – and such data is becoming more and more prevalent.
 A great deal of data relevant to the enterprise is turning up in documents, images and emails as well as tweets and other social media data.
-All of these can be described
+All of these can be described as semi-structured data.

 The term unstructured data is also bandied around but is not, in my opinion, a viable classification.
 Virtually all data has some kind of structure – only random noise is truly unstructured, and it contains very little commercial value.